GuruLatukar/gittest/README.md

 git config --global user.email "Your_email" // Set email

+.gitignore // Create file[.gitignore] and add files which you do not wants to add to git repo

 git config --list // Shows the git configuration details on your system.

 git config user.name // Check username